 Another Example of a Creative Breakthrough All Thanks to Brain Breaks

 Taking downtime and thinking of nothing important can help you stumble upon ways to turn your usual creative process upside down.
-It can help you shake things up so you can find new perspective amongst the normal day-to-day tasks.
+It can help you shake things up so you can find a new perspective amongst the normal day-to-day tasks.

 An example of this was brought to us by Jonathan De Souza, PhD in Music Theory and History.
 He explained that when Jazz guitarist Kurt Rosenwinkel felt his artistry was becoming stale, predictable, and no longer challenging, he randomly tuned his guitar to an unorthodox tuning.
-It challenged him to experience the sounds of the instrument in a new way for the first time since his ability to perform became habitual in nature.
+It challenged him to experience the sounds of the instrument in a new way for the first time since his ability to perform became habitual.

 Kurt Rosenwinkel’s breakthrough — coming up with the idea to spin the machine heads to no particular placement to experience something entirely different — is a perfect example of what can come to creatives during times of rest.